 Phillip Island is a fantastic venue for spectators; there are many great vantage points all around the track.

-Make sure that over the course of the racing that you make your way around the whole track and sample all different spectator points.
+Make sure that over the course of practice and racing that you make your way around the whole track and sample all different spectator points.
 A couple of my personal favourites are the top of Lukey Heights and Doohan Corner (Turn One).

-In my opinion, the best way to do that is to walk around, and its a great venue to do just that.
-However the Phillip Island Grand Prix Circuit does put on a bus service to help circulate spectators around the track.
-It’s certainly a faster way to get back to you favourite spots once you’ve worked out where they are.
+In my opinion, the best way to do that is to walk around, and it’s a great venue to do just that.
+However, the Phillip Island Grand Prix Circuit does put on a bus service to help circulate spectators around the track.
+It’s certainly a faster way to get back to your favourite spots once you’ve worked out where they are.

-Something else you need to consider before heading Phillip Island is the weather.
-Backing onto the Bass Strait weather on Phillip Island is highly unpredictable.
+Something else you need to consider before heading to Phillip Island is the weather.
+Backing onto the Bass Strait, the weather on Phillip Island is highly unpredictable.
 It can be stunning and hot one day and cold and raining sideways the next.
-Sometimes it can even flip between those extremes in a single day.
-So just make sure that you account for that when heading to the island and bring both the sunscreen and a rain jacket, regardless of what the weather report says in the lead-up.
+I’ve been there when it has even flipped between those extremes in a single day.
+So just make sure that you account for that when heading to the island and bring both sunscreen and a rain jacket, regardless of what the weather report says in the lead-up.

 If you’d like to get more information to help plan your trip to and around Australia… Check out the rest of my blog posts.